LizMarlowe-byte/Tech-writing-portfolio/Templates/API_Guide_Template.md

 ## Overview

 The {Name of API} allows you to {describe what it allows you to do}.
-You can use the {Name of API} to {describe examples, use cases, etc.}.
+You can use the {Name of API} to {describe the type of data it provides, the sources, and in general, how developers can use it}.

 For example: The Widgets API allows you to create, retrieve, update, and delete widgets.

-It supports pagination, filtering, and authentication via Bearer tokens.
+## Common Use Cases

+{Bulleted list of use cases for the API}

+## Technical Details

+{Bulleted list that describes the features related to the API type.

-For REST APIs:
+For example:

+- Organized around REST principles with resource-oriented URLs.
+- Supports JSON by default, with optional XML and HTML formats.
-The {Name of API} is organized around REST.
-It has resource-oriented URLs, form-encoded request bodies, returns JSON-encoded responses, and uses standard HTTP response codes and authentication.
+- Uses form-encoded request bodies, standard HTTP response codes and API key-based authentication.

+}
 ---

 ## Base URL